 On this note, understand and respect the psychology of each social media platform.
 The way you connect your audience to your blog on Facebook is different to the language you use on twitter or Instagram.
 Know your audience, know who you’re speaking to and if you need this information, it is always available in your analytics.

 CONTENT IS KING

-Personally, I don’t care when a blogger tells me I how much they love the latest YSL lipstick, tell me why I need to buy it as opposed to the Chanel one I’m used to purchasing- Sell it to me in a way where I don’t feel manipulated or bored.
+Personally, I don’t care when a blogger tells me I how much they love the latest YSL lipstick, tell me why I need to buy it as opposed to the Chanel one I’m used to purchasing- Sell it to me in a way where I don’t feel ‘sold to’, manipulated or bored.

 Yes, blogging eventually becomes selling.

-Never undermine good content that is interesting to read, that also inspires the reader and best of all, ranks well on Google.
+Never undermine good content that is interesting to read, inspires the reader and best of all, ranks well on Google.
 Your blog and Google need to become good friends and you must use keywords and proper SEO strategies to make Google happy.